($789) Cost to ship a car from Burlington, VT to Chattanooga, TN

 The time of the year

-Seasonal demand and weather conditions in both Burlington and Chattanooga can impact car shipping prices.
+The time of year and weather conditions in Burlington and Chattanooga play a major role in determining car shipping rates.

 August, July and June are the most pleasant months in Burlington, while January and February are the least comfortable months.